Wang Han (poet)

+"Song of Liangzhou" by Wang Han, in a Japanese edition of selected Tang poems with illustrations (1836).

 Wang Han (王翰 (Wáng Hàn); or 王瀚; courtesy name 子羽, pinyin: Zǐyǔ) was an early eighth century Chinese poet of the Tang dynasty, who had one of his poems included in the famous anthology Three Hundred Tang Poems.

 Poetry

 Wan Han had one poem collected in Three Hundred Tang Poems, a seven-syllable line quatrain (referred to as a cí in the title), which was translated by Witter Bynner as "A Song of Liangzhou".
 This poem discusses the vicissitudes of war, contrasting the threat of death with the music of the pipa and drinking grape wine out of luminous cups (夜光杯) of a traditional regional sort.